What is Collage?

 Rectangular, very large in size, painted in black, they resemble gigantic paintings, which sometimes can be seen from different angles, or even be transparent.
 Many compositions from wood are much smaller in scale.

 They do usually include pieces of wood, wood shavings or waste collected on the plane, paper, canvas, or on a wooden board.
-Such framed, as a photograph, three-dimensional collages offer the artist an opportunity to use such inherent properties of wood as depth, natural color, textural variety.
+Such framed, like a photograph, three-dimensional collages offer the artist an opportunity to use such inherent properties of wood as depth, natural color, textural variety.

 The collage technique with the inclusion of wood can be also used in combination with painting, graphics and other means in a single work of art.
 The collage was also used by many surrealist painters.

-One of the techniques of collage, used mainly by representatives of cubism, cutting the image into squares which were then collected back in a random order or with some slight rearrangements.
+One of the techniques of collage, used mainly by representatives of cubism, cutting the image into squares which were then collected back in random order or with some slight rearrangements.

 According to many critics, John Heartfield (German graphic artist, one of the founders of a photomontage), was the first who translated the technique of collage creation into an art form and presented it to the public in 1924.